 I had trouble getting hold of an air puffer earlier this year, because of the global disruptions to retail supply chains.
 Air puffers are used to dust off sensitive equipment like camera lenses and sensors, printed circuit boards, and electronics.
-It’s also well suited for dedusting difficult-to-clean living room centerpieces like Lego space ship models.
+It’s also well suited for dedusting difficult-to-clean living room centerpieces like a Lego space ship model.
 The one I had ordered didn’t arrive in months, so I picked up a cheap one when I came by one.
 Of course, the one I’d ordered months earlier arrived the next day.
 I decided to make a quick comparison review as I had ended up with two air puffers of very different quality.

 The most obvious difference out of the box between the two products was the smell.
 LensPen proudly states they make their products from non-toxic rubber.
 I don’t have the skills or equipment to analyze the materials or verify LensPen’s non-toxicity claim.
 The LensPen smelled nothing out of the box or when used, but the cheapo stink of vulcanized rubber (“new tire smell.”)
 Squeezing it releases a strong unpleasant odor, and it sticks to my hands for a while afterward.
 The cheapo’s smell is potent after two weeks out of its packaging.